dns-violations/dnsflagday/2020/index.md

 And lastly, _Authoritative DNS servers **MUST NOT** send answers larger than requested EDNS buffer size!_

-**NEW!** You can now check your domain by entering it below and pressing "Test!".
+You can now check your domain by entering it below and pressing "Test!".
 This tester uses [ISC's EDNS Compliance Tester](https://ednscomp.isc.org/) and will check that it's `edns512tcp` test is successful among other tests for general compliance.